Shaken dynamics: an easy way to parallel Markov Chain Monte Carlo

 Finally we want to outline that the presence of an alternate interaction suggests that the shaken dynamics, with $B\not=\emptyset$ and $q$ large, could be a good model to take into account the effects of Earth's tides in geodynamics and other tidal dissipative phenomena in Solar System.
 We assume that the inner structure of the Earth and of the satellites of the major planets may be described in terms of constraints that can be randomly broken, with a probability depending on the state of the nearest neighbors of each constraint.
 Tidal effects could give a dependence of this breaking probability on an alternate direction, related to the tidal state and to the related tidal currents.
 This geological and astronomical application will be developed in forthcoming papers.

-{\bf Acknowledgments:} The authors are grateful to Emilio Cirillo, Alexandre Gaudilli\`ere and Gabriella Pinzari for useful discussions.
+{\bf Acknowledgments:} The authors are grateful to Emilio Cirillo, Alexandre Gaudillière and Gabriella Pinzari for useful discussions.
+We thank the anonymous referees who greatly helped to improve the readability of the whole work.
 B.S. and E.S. thank the support of the A*MIDEX project (n.
 ANR-11-IDEX-0001-02) funded by the ``Investissements d'Avenir" French Government program, managed by the French National Research Agency (ANR).
 B.S. acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
-E.S. has been supported by the PRIN 20155PAWZB ``Large Scale Random Structures".
+E.S. has been supported by the PRIN 20155PAWZB ``Large Scale Random Structures''.
 A.T. has been supported by Project FARE 2016 Grant R16TZYMEHN.